NEU-DSG/tapas-xq/README.md

 BaseX will allow XSL 3.0 transformations if it finds a [Saxon processor](https://www.saxonica.com) on the classpath.

 To set this up, [download the latest Saxon HE package](https://github.com/Saxonica/Saxon-HE/releases) and unpack it.
-Place the extracted directory into `BASEX/lib/custom` (ZIP installation) or `BASEX/lib` (WAR installation).
+Copy all the contents of the Saxon HE directory into `BASEX/lib/custom` (ZIP installation) or `BASEX/lib` (WAR installation).
 You'll need to restart BaseX so that it registers the library.

 To make sure you've installed Saxon HE correctly, navigate to `BASE-URL/dba/editor` in your browser, and run `xslt:processor()`.
 You should see the result "Saxon HE", not "Java".